-- 01. Fencing.
+01. Fencing.
 Within sixty (60) days after completion of the well, the owner or operator must install a fence around the well site to maintain safe working conditions, secure the well site, and prevent access by wildlife and livestock.
 The fence design must be acceptable to both the landowner and owner or operator.
+(3-18-22)

-(3-18-22) - O2.
-Storage.
-All chemicals must be stored and maintained in accordance with-the applicable MSDS requirements.
+02. Storage.
+All chemicals must be stored and maintained in accordance with the applicable MSDS requirements.
 Materials related to operations must be palletized where applicable.
 Vehicles and materials not in use must be removed from the well site.

-(3-18-22)() - 03.
-Vegetation.
-All well sites must be kept free of excessive vegetation.
-(3-18-22) - 04.
-Trash.
-All trash, debris, and scrap metal must be removed from the well site.
-Pending Before removal, any trash or debris that might constitute a fire hazard shall be removed to a distance of at least one hundred (100) feet from the well location, tanks, and separator.
+(3.18-22)( removal, any trash or debris that might constitute a fire hazard shall be removed to a distance of at least one hundred (100) feet from the well location, tanks, and separator.
+(3 - 18 - 22)(